wisespira/Website/README.md

 <h2 align="center">
 ** Web Porfolio **
 </h2>
-<p>Has been side project over the past year and a bit.
+<p align="center">Has been side project over the past year and a bit.
 Furture goal is to change to left to right slide configureation with a
 constant panaramic Three.js visual background (updated ~ not the balls).
 Currently it needs refactoring and optimising for Edge and large screens</P>
 <p align="center">
   <img src="https://raw.githubusercontent.com/wisespira/Website/master/its%20the%20giff.gif">